MetalbolicX/vanrs/README.md

 ## Description

-ReScript-VanJS provides bindings for [VanJS](https://vanjs.org/), an ultra-lightweight, zero-dependency reactive UI framework.
-This project enables developers to create web applications using ReScript, a strongly-typed programming language that compiles to JavaScript, in combination with the simplicity and efficiency of VanJS.
+`rescript-vanjs` provides bindings for [VanJS](https://vanjs.org/), which is lightest, zero-dependency reactive UI framework in the JavaScript ecosystem.By taking the advantage of the strongly-typed system of ReScript.

 ## Features